LucaCagnini/LB2_project_Group_3/Data_Preparation/README.md

 - The model tested on the benchmarking set is the one intended for **production** use.
 - During cross-validation, models are trained on slightly different subsets of the training dataset, which may bias results.

-Creating a proper holdout dataset is **not trivial** and requires specific criteria to avoid biased results: in protein bioinformatics, **sequence similarity** must be carefully considered.This applies both to **cross-validation splits** and to the **selection of a reliable holdout set**.

 ---